allegory-software/allegory-sdk/WHY-WEB-SUCKS.md

 	on the container, but visually the input is not inside the container, so that rule doesn't make sense when popups are involved.

+	* the popup width contributes to the parent's width.

 To avoid these issues, wrap the popup's target in a container and add the popup to the container instead.
 Note that you can't add popups to elements like `<input>` and such anyway, so you have to wrap.

-* lack of a global z-index: partially fixed with the `display: fixed` hack but any parent creating an implicit stacking context breaks the hack, and it's very easy to create implicit stacking contexts by mistake.
+* lack of a global z-index: partially fixed with the `display: fixed` hack but any parent creating an implicit stacking context breaks the hack, and it's very easy to create implicit stacking contexts by mistake (we made it so you get a warning when that happense though).

-This is why depending on the method chosen, you'll often see bugs on websites where the popup is either partially obscured (when method 2 was chosen), or left behind after its target is gone.
+This is why depending on the method chosen, you'll often see bugs on websites where the popup is either partially obscured (when method 2 is used), or left behind after its target is gone (when method 1 is used).

 ## Event listeners are not weak refs